Amrutanshu-07/AI-Career-Recommendation-System/README.md

 http://127.0.0.1:5000
  Deployment

-This project is deployment-ready using:
+This application is deployment-ready using:

 Render